andrhamm/serverless-job-manager/README.md

 ## Usage

-**NOTE: For ALL endpoints, requests must come from within the VPC or, for local development/testing, from a machine connected to the appropriate GasBuddy VPN.**
+**NOTE: For ALL endpoints, requests must come from within the VPC or, for local development/testing, from a machine connected to the appropriate VPN.**

 NOTE: Custom domain for this API is a WIP, for now use the API Gateway default as shown here for staging.

 ### Authorizing API calls

-The API provides HTTP endpoints for administration of cron jobs (creating/updating, searching, etc) as well as endpoints that GasBuddy services will interact with (currently only the callback endpoint).
+The API provides HTTP endpoints for administration of cron jobs (creating/updating, searching, etc) as well as endpoints that platform services will interact with (currently only the callback endpoint).
 The adminsitration endpoints currently **require IAM authentication** while the service endpoints only require that requests come from within the VPC/VPN.

 Making requests to the administration endpoints currently requires IAM authentication.
 You can use Postman to sign your requests using the `AWS Signature` authorization "type".
 This will allow you to specify your personal AWS IAM Access Key and Secret Key.
 Specify `us-east-1` for the Region and `execute-api` as the Service Name.
 The callback endpoint can only be accessed from services within the configured VPC.